 A knock on the new elf’s door woke him, and Santa came into his bedroom with a hastily wrapped present.

 ‘I prepared this a while ago, and it has some rare parts.
 Only open it once Christmas has come, okay?’

 ‘Thank you, Santa!’

-The new elf, along with the others, stood beneath a banner with the words Christmas Day 1968 written on it.
+Jimmy, along with the others, stood beneath a banner with the words Christmas Day 1968 written on it.
 They waited for Santa’s congratulations for their last day of work.
 Unable to wait any longer, the new elf loosened the bow on his present, carefully ripped the tape and neatly folded the paper.
 He opened the box.

-‘Okay, it’s time.’
+‘It’s time.’
 A man in a white coat interrupted their wait.

 Santa entered the room and smiled.
 Together, with his elves, he followed the man in the white coat and lined up at a counter.
 Each of his elves received medication, washed it down with water, showed their mouths and then left to do their own thing.
-When Santa’s turn to take his medicine came, it was gone in a flash, and he returned to his work.
+When Santa’s turn to take his medicine came, it was gone in a flash, and he turned to resume his work.

 Instead of elves that filled the workshop on Christmas Eve, men and women in white gowns shambled around.
 They assembled glue, glitter